Erik Smaaland

-In 2020, Smaaland started the year off with achieving three #1 singles in Norway and worked on projects such as "One More Dance" with R3HAB.
-In 2021, he co-wrote and produced tracks like "One More Time" by Robin Schulz and Felix Jaehn, "Love Again" by Alok and VIZE, "Weight Of The World" by Armin Van Buuren, and "Scandal" from TWICE's *Taste of Love* EP.
-He has since then had four Top3 singles on the official German Airplay Chart.
+In early 2020, Smaaland attained three #1 singles in Norway and worked on projects such as "One More Dance" with R3HAB.
+In 2021, he co-wrote and produced tracks like "One More Time" by Robin Schulz and Felix Jaehn, "Love Again" by Alok and VIZE, "Weight Of The World" by Armin Van Buuren, and "Scandal" from TWICE's Taste of Love EP.
+He has since then had four Top 3 singles on the official German Airplay Chart.

-Domestically, Smaaland gained recognition in 2017 with Hkeem's "Fy Faen," which topped the charts in Norway and entered the Top20 in Sweden.
-He has since that produced and array of Top20 charters for local Norwegian acts.
+Domestically, Smaaland gained recognition in 2017 with Hkeem's "Fy Faen," which topped the charts in Norway and entered the Top 20 in Sweden.
+He has since produced an array of Top 20 charters for local Norwegian acts.

 He won "Song of the Year" at the 2017 Spellemann Awards and was nominated for "Best Breakthrough Songwriter" at the Norwegian Publishers Awards.
-In 2020, he received four Spellemann nominations, including three for "Song of the Year».
+In 2020, he received four Spellemann nominations, including three for "Song of the Year".